Holmen logo blue Holmen logo white

 Holmen's Invercote paperboard is also produced within EU, at Iggesund mill.

-For all these products, after June 30, 2025, you can obtain the EUDR reference number, which is to be entered into the EUDR platform Traces.
+For these products, after June 30, 2025, you can obtain the EUDR reference number, which is to be entered into the EUDR platform Traces, on request.

 This will be the reference number and verification number from the Acceptance server.
 Data in the due diligence statement at this stage will be based on information about the raw material that Holmen Group is in control of, which is the wood harvested by Holmen Forest.
 Suppliers from outside of the Holmen Group will be onboarded and integrated into the Holmen's platform during second half of 2025.

-Q3-Q4, 2025 – Holmen Board and Paper will submit DDS to the live server
+24 November 2025 – Holmen Board and Paper submits DDS to the live server

-For products which were placed on the market before 30 December, but produced after 29 June 2023, there is a transition period where special rules apply.
+For products which will have been placed on the market before EUDR has entered into effect, and are produced after 29 June 2023, there will be a transition period where special rules apply.
 The time of harvest of the commodity will be referred to as the production date.

 Wood is placed on the EU market when it is harvested.
-Paper and paperboard is a derived product of wood.
-During the transition period and until EUDR enters into effect, wood and timber products produced within the EU have to comply with the rules of EUTR, the European Timber Regulation.
-The forest raw material used in Holmen's Swedish mills has been harvested inside the EU market and in compliance with EUTR.
+Paper and paperboard are products derived from wood.
+During the transition period, and until EUDR enters into effect, wood and timber products produced within the EU have to comply with the rules of EUTR, the European Timber Regulation.
+The forest raw material used in Holmen's Swedish mills, Braviken, Hallsta and Iggesund, has been harvested inside the EU market and in compliance with EUTR.
+For the Workington mill, we are providing reference numbers on request.
+And for transitional material, that is, material produced prior to 29 June 2023, there will be no requirement for EUDR reference numbers.

 The value chain of paper products made in Holmen's Swedish mills

 All Holmen's printing and writing paper, including graphical paper, book paper, news paper, notebook and gift paper, is produced within EU, at Braviken and Hallsta paper mills.
 The wood raw material is supplied by Holmen Forest.
-All wood originates from Holmen’s own land or is purchased by Holmen Forest from other forest owners within the EU.
+All wood originates from Holmen’s own land or is purchased by Holmen Forest from other forest owners within the EU or Scandinavia.

 For all purchases Holmen Forest has a due diligence process to secure that national laws and the guidelines are followed.
 This includes risk assessment and risk mitigation activities.